 Looking for more information?

-We also recommend following guidance from the World Health Organization (WHO) and, for those in the U.S.A., the U.S. Centers for Disease Control (CDC), as well as checking those sites regularly for updates regarding the spread of the disease, travel guidelines, and updated health/reproductive outcomes data.
-See the full list of links for country- and region-specific COVID-19 guidance at the bottom of this post for your location’s specific updates.
+We also recommend following guidance from the World Health Organization (WHO) and for those in the U.S.A., the U.S. Centers for Disease Control (CDC) and checking sites regularly for updates regarding the spread of the disease, travel guidelines, and updated health/reproductive outcomes data.
+See the list of links for country- and region-specific COVID-19 guidance at the bottom of this post for your location’s specific updates.

 Questions to ask your clinic

 Since various countries and regions are at different points in dealing with the COVID-19 pandemic, it can be difficult to know when and how your fertility clinic may resume normal operations.
 Here are a few questions you can ask your clinic to make sure you’re staying safe and informed on what to expect with your care.